 about treatment with OPDIVO.
 Remember that this information is not a substitute for

 talking with your healthcare professional.
 Your healthcare professional is the best source

 WHAT ARE HEAD AND NECK CANCERS?

 Many different types of cancer can occur in the head and neck.
 The most common is squamous cell carcinoma of the head and neck (SCCHN).
-Most SCCHN begins in the layers of cells that line the moist surfaces inside the head and neck, for example the mouth—including the tongue, lips, or cheeks—throat, sinuses, and voice box.
+Most SCCHN begin in the layers of cells that line the moist surfaces inside the head and neck, for example, the mouth—including the tongue, lips, or cheeks—throat, sinuses, and voice box.

 What Is OPDIVO?

 OPDIVO is a prescription medicine used to treat a type of head and neck cancer (squamous cell carcinoma of the head and neck) that has returned or spread after treatment.

 How Is OPDIVO Different From Chemotherapy?